fjvallarino/monomer/tasks.md

   - Add header in all files, indicating license and documenting what the module does
   - Improve styling options.
 Handle cases for Normal, Hover, Focused with independent background and border
   - Add support for dashed borders
-  - Create self rendered version of dropdown and list
-    - Show listview in appropriate location (if dropdown is at bottom, the listView should be up)
   - Add config for Label to choose from: Overflow | Cut (better name?) | Ellipsis
   - Create Checkbox
   - Create Radio